 From the biographical essay attributed to Laurence Frommer

-As you will no doubt learn as you read her book Here Lies The Heart as found in full linked below as well as explore her excerpted memoirs as found in My Meeting With Ramana Maharshi, also linked below, Mercedes De Acosta, although not friends in the classical sense with the British author and playwright W. Somerset Maugham (who knew De Acosta's older sister Rita De Acosta Lydig through their interactions in Paris during the postwar 1920s), had at least a loose or somewhat more than passing relationship with him.
+As you will no doubt learn as you read her book Here Lies The Heart as found in full linked below as well as explore her excerpted memoirs as found in My Meeting With Ramana Maharshi, also linked below, Mercedes De Acosta, although not friends in the classical sense with the British author and playwright William Somerset Maugham (who knew De Acosta's older sister Rita De Acosta Lydig through their interactions in Paris during the postwar 1920s), had at least a loose or somewhat more than passing relationship with him.

 De Acosta's holy man, the venerated Indian saint the Bhagavan Sri Ramana Maharshi, who both Maugham and Mercedes met in 1938, albeit several months apart, had died in 1950 and Maugham at the very end of the year of 1965.
 During those intervening years most of her spiritual connections were all but gone or dissapated.
 She was nearing the end of her years and still she had not obtained the level of Attainment she had always sought and knew personally could be reached.